isambard-sc/bricsauthenticator/README.md

-# mappingauthenticator
+# bricsauthenticator

-JupyterHub `Authenticator` backed by a simple username:password mapping
+JupyterHub `Authenticator` for the BriCS JupyterHub service

 ## Install